Nick Mulder of Hypofriend tells us about helping customers make smarter mortgage decisions.

 Who are your competitors?

 Nick Mulder: In the German mortgage B2C space, we work with but also compete with all of the banks directly.
 We have over 750 lending partners integrated on our platform, so while our recommendation engine helps our advisors and customers understand which product is right for their situation — we can use our platform to see which bank offers this product at the lowest price.
-By being independent from the banks, we are able to give independent advice and optimize the outcome for the customer in an objective way that most banks do not and cannot.
+By being independent of the banks, we are able to give independent advice and optimize the outcome for the customer in an objective way that most banks do not and cannot.
 There are other more traditional larger brokers like Interhyp AG and Dr. Klein, who have dominated the markets for the last decades, but we aim to surpass them in the next five years with our customer-first approach.
 Compared to both traditional players, we have a wider network of banking partners, better customer-facing products, and better-trained advisors.

 And how do you plan to stay in the game?

-Nick Mulder: We plan to stay in the game by continuing to focus on our advisor productivity as well as our end-customers.
+Nick Mulder: We plan to stay in the game by continuing to focus on our advisor productivity as well as our end customers.
 By delivering the best products and customer experience, our brand will continue to grow and eventually surpass that of the other players.
 We want to become Germany’s most-trusted financial advisor for homebuyers and homeowners across multiple products.
 To do that, we will continue innovating and building whatever it takes.